aseperyana/chr-mikrotik/README.md

 CHR Ubuntu

-Script berikut ini digunakan untuk melakukan install Mikrotik CHR di VPS Ubuntu versi 20.04, 22.04, and 24.04.
+This script is used to install Mikrotik CHR on VPS Ubuntu versions 20.04, 22.04, and 24.04.
+Follow the steps below!
-Ikuti langkah-langkah di bawah ini!

 sudo su